 The University of Chicago Department of Mathematics invites applications for the following positions:

-A PhD in mathematics or closely related field is required.
+• Completion of a PhD in Mathematics, Applied Mathematics, or a closely related field

 All University departments and institutes are charged with building a faculty from a diversity of backgrounds and with diverse viewpoints; with cultivating an inclusive community that values freedom of expression; and with welcoming and supporting all their members.